ttu/ttu.github.io/_posts/2022-2-5-material-for-new-developers.md

 * [Refactoring](https://www.goodreads.com/book/show/44936.Refactoring)
   * 2nd edition has code examples in JavaScript

-And then write more code and repeat, repeat and repeat.
+After that, write more code.
+And repeat, repeat and repeat.

 #### Architectures